KDE/digikam-doc/image_editor/effects_tools.rst

     The digiKam Image Editor Charcoal Tool

 There are two sliders to control the effect on a scale of 1-100.
-The upper slider selects the pencil size, whereas the second slider adjusts the contrast (smoothness).
+The upper slider selects the **Pencil size**, whereas the second slider adjusts the contrast (**Smooth**).

 .. note ::